Is my race canceled?

 Additional regulations may include the following:

-- Face covers (to keep your own cootie-filled spit goobers in, not to keep the virus out) required outside your paddock area
+- Face coverings (to keep your own spit-goobers in) are required outside of your paddock area

 - Symptomatic and/or high-risk entrants must stay home: You are responsible for owning up to, and acting on, your own health condition and risk factors